ura-karina/Discovery_of_novel_hybrid_antibiotics/README.md

 - **Cleaning and Imputation**: Missing values were filled using the KNN method.
 - **Normalization**: Scaled numerical features for better model performance.

+### Data
+All datasets used in this project are stored in the "data" folder.
+This folder contains the raw and processed data necessary for running the notebooks and training/testing the models.

 ### Model Training

 An interpretable machine learning model was developed to predict the bioactivity of benzimidazole hybrids.
 The model was validated using standard metrics and achieved high accuracy, with an R² of 0.81 on the test set.
 Feature importance analysis provided insights into key determinants of antibacterial activity.